Indicators

 E-mail: conexaominerva@canalconfidencial.com.br

 Conexão Minerva is operated by an outsourced company hired by Minerva Foods, guaranteeing its independence, autonomy and impartiality.
-All manifestations received through this channel are sent to the ombudsman/secretary of the Ethics and Integrity Committee.
+All manifestations received through this channel are sent to the ombudsman/secretary of the Ethics and Integrity Committee and are treated confidentially, with users being allowed, if they prefer, to register anonymously.

-The Minerva Foods Compliance program adopts strict controls in order to reduce risks related to corruption practices, use of privileged information, unfair competition, child, forced and slave labor, among other actions firmly opposed by the Company.
+The Minerva Integrity Program adopts rigorous mechanisms and controls in order to reduce risks related to corruption practices, use of privileged information, unfair competition, child, forced and slave labor, among other actions vehemently opposed by the Company.
+Learn about our main policies in the Ethics and Compliance section.

 Furthermore, Minerva Foods is a signatory of the UN Global Compact, a voluntary initiative of major corporate leaders that contribute to the sustainable growth of our planet, by incorporating the ten principles of the UN Global Compact.